jdlib/JDBX/UserGuide.md

         // read the result row
     }

-If your result is scrollable you can ask for the position and freely move the current row, by using the service objects returned by `QueryCursor.position()` and `.move()`:
+If your cursor is scrollable you can ask for the position and freely move the current row, by using the service objects returned by `QueryCursor.position()` and `.move()`:

-	// configure a scroll sensitive result
+	// configure a scroll sensitive cursor
 	StaticStmt stmt = ....
 	stmt.init().resultType(ResultType.SCROLL_SENSITIVE);

 	// and run the query
-	try (QueryCursor qc = stmt.createQuery(sql).result()) {
+	try (QueryCursor qc = stmt.createQuery(sql).cursor()) {
 	    // read position
 	    qc.position().isBeforeFirst()
 	    // also: .isAfterLast(), .isLast()